3.3.4sr1 - SRTC Procedure: Information Technology Allocation and Utilization

 - Faculty review existing hardware/software and make a formal request if there is a need.
 Changes or additions to state standards should also be considered during this assessment.
 Identified needs for equipment and justification are included in the SRassist Improvement Budget accessible by the immediate supervisor.

-- The Information Technology Department, in conjunction with the Information Technology Committee, evaluates requests, compiles information, prioritizes and submits departmental needs and associated costs to the Provost and Vice President for Administrative Services.
+- The Information Technology Department evaluates requests, compiles information, prioritizes and submits departmental needs and associated costs to the Vice President for Academic Affairs and Vice President for Administrative Services.

-- The Information Technology Department will work with the Provost to prepare the Information Technology Plan and will present to the President’s Leadership Cabinet to review, evaluate, and update the Information Technology Plan.
+- The Information Technology Department will work with the Vice President for Academic Affairs to prepare the Information Technology Plan and will present to the President’s Leadership Cabinet to review, evaluate, and update the Information Technology Plan.

 - Computer Services Allocation – Administration